fizyk/pytest_pyramid/docs/source/usage.rst

 There are two factories:

-* :meth:`~pytest_pyramid.factories.pyramid_config` provides you with Configuration object based on either settings, config_file argument or by --pc command line option config file.
+* :func:`~pytest_pyramid.factories.pyramid_config` provides you with Configuration object based on either settings, config_file argument or by --pc command line option config file.
-* :meth:`~pytest_pyramid.factories.pyramid_app` creates a :class:`~webtest.app.TestApp` based on Configurator class instance as returned from fixture passed by name to it.
+* :func:`~pytest_pyramid.factories.pyramid_app` creates a :class:`~webtest.app.TestApp` based on Configurator class instance as returned from fixture passed by name to it.